top of page

 Walking Therapy for Sleep Quality and Emotional Balance

-Walking for mental health is not about fitness targets or productivity, it is about rhythm, movement and safety.
-Gentle walking, particularly in natural environments, supports nervous system regulation, stress and anxiety reduction, which in return leads to improved emotional health and better sleep quality over time.
+Walking for mental health is not about fitness targets or productivity; it is about rhythm, movement, and safety.
+Gentle walking, particularly in natural environments, supports nervous system regulation and stress reduction.
+This, in turn, leads to improved emotional health and better sleep quality over time.

 what is nature based therapy